Iyer the Great

-Iyer the Great is a 1990 Indian Malayalam-language psychological thriller film directed by Bhadran, starring Mammootty, Geetha, Shobana, Sukumari, and Devan.
+Iyer the Great is a 1990 Indian Malayalam-language fantasy psychological thriller film directed by Bhadran, starring Mammootty, Geetha, Shobana, Sukumari, and Devan.
 It was a commercial success upon release.
 M. S. Mani won the National Film Award for Best Editing for his work in the film.

 Plot

 Vaikundam Soorya Narayana Iyer, a business executive, leads a normal family life with Veni, his wife and his mother.
 After falling from a tree while trying to capture an escaped pet parrot, Iyer undergoes acrophobia giving him the power of clairvoyance.

 A couple of days later, he foresees a train crash with the precise train number and time of the incident.
 He warns the railway authorities but is ignored.
 The crash killed more than a hundred passengers.
 Then, Iyer foresees an airplane crash and informs the authorities about a future bombing on a flight in Delhi.
 Aided by the information, the disaster is prevented, causing Iyer to hit the headlines.

 Iyer gets an insight about steroids added to a particular brand of baby food by Gabrias Group.
 Iyer contacts Amala, a news reporter who does an exposé, destroying the business empire of Gabrias.
 Gabria vows vengeance on Iyer and plants a bomb in his car, killing Iyer's entire family.
 In retaliation, Iyer kills Gabrias but is shot and admitted to the hospital.
 At the hospital, he predicts the sun will set early at 3 p.m. on the upcoming 3rd.
 Amala realises that Iyer had just predicted his own death.
 The police impose tight security; however, a terrorist group successfully enters the hospital and shoots Iyer down at 3 p.m.
 The film ends showing Iyer's broken pair of glasses, with the caption The man who foresaw future.